EastWoodYang/AnnoRouter/README.md

 # AnnoRouter
+A routing framework to assist with Android componentization.
 Use interfaces and annotations to define route jump info.